mvvvv/StereoKit-rust/README.md

 ## Templates to create your own project:
-There is 3 templates used to build android versions.
+There is 3 templates used to build android versions (they can also create a PCVR executable).
 The default choice, branch `main`, will use cargo-apk (like demos above).
 The branch `gradle` will let you use gradle with winit.
 Then the branch `gradle-no-event-loop` will use gradle without winit.
 * `git clone -b $branch https://github.com/mvvvv/stereokit-template/`
 * If you don't clone the template project in the same directory than the StereoKit-rust project, you'll have to modify the path of the Stereokit-rust dependency.